fdarling/line-arc-offset-demo/README.md

 ## Running

-On Linux, you can launch the built `Servoterm` executable that will be put in the same directory as the `servoterm.pro` file:
+On Linux, you can launch the built `LineArcOffsetDemo` executable that will be put in the same directory as the `linearcoffsetdemo.pro` file:

 ```
 ./LineArcOffsetDemo